Appdynamics/websphere-mq-monitoring-extension/README.md

 1. Unzip contents of WMQMonitor-<version>.zip file and copy to <code><machine-agent-dir>/monitors</code> directory.
 Please place the extension in the "monitors" directory of your Machine Agent installation directory.
 Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
 2. There are two transport modes in which this extension can be run

-  **Binding** : Requires WMQ Extension to be deployed in machine agent on the same machine where WMQ server is installed.
+  a) **Binding** : Requires WMQ Extension to be deployed in machine agent on the same machine where WMQ server is installed.

-  **Client** : In this mode, the WMQ extension is installed on a different host than the IBM MQ server.
+  b) **Client** : In this mode, the WMQ extension is installed on a different host than the IBM MQ server.
 Please install the [IBM MQ Client](https://www-01.ibm.com/software/integration/wmq/clients/) for this mode to get the necessary jars as mentioned previously.

    Copy the following jars to the WMQMonitor directory

  	```
     com.ibm.mq.commonservices.jar
     com.ibm.mq.jar
     com.ibm.mq.jmqi.jar
     dhbcore.jar
     com.ibm.mq.headers.jar
     connector.jar
     com.ibm.mq.pcf.jar
  	```

    As mentioned previously, If you don't find the **connector.jar** & **dhbcore.jar**, please copy the **com.ibm.mq.allclient.jar**.
 If you are copying the **com.ibm.mq.allclient.jar**, please edit the monitor.xml to replace the **connector.jar** & **dhbcore.jar** entries with  **com.ibm.mq.allclient.jar**